sbalian/quantum-random/README.md

 pip install quantum-random[numpy]
 ```

-Note that the NumPy integration is not well-tested and is not available
+Note that the NumPy integration is not well-tested and is only available
-for Python 3.10.
+for Python 3.8 and 3.9.

 ## Setup: passing your API key